Qutadah95/data-structures-and-algorithms-401/challenges/insertion-sort/BLOG.md

 ![](./img/cc26b.PNG)

+## Efficency

+if we provide an already sorted array to the insertion sort algorithm, it will still execute the outer for loop, thereby requiring n steps to sort an already sorted array of n elements, which makes its best case time complexity a linear function of n.

+Wherein for an unsorted array, it takes for an element to compare with all the other elements which mean every n element compared with all other n elements.
+Thus, making it for n x n, i.e., n2 comparisons.

+Insertion sort uses no extra space.Therefore , it has space complexity of O(1).

+Time: O(n^2)
+Space: O(1)
 # Merge Sort

 Sorting an array by dividing it to two half each time until it is sorted from the smallest to the largest number and then merge it.